-Improvements in mainshaft design will increase the reliability of the entire power train system and lead to an overall lower total cost of ownership.
-Retrofitting the SRB in a three-point mount arrangement with a specially designed preloaded TDI improves overall turbine reliability by reducing roller sliding, skidding, and smearing, improving system stiffness, reducing shaft fretting, and significantly reducing axial shaft movement into the gearbox.
+Improvements in mainshaft design will increase the reliability of the entire power train system, and lead to an overall lower total cost of ownership.
+Retrofitting the SRB in a three-point mount arrangement with a specially designed preloaded TDI improves the overall turbine reliability by reducing sliding, skidding and smearing, improving system stiffness, and significantly reducing axial movement of the gearbox.